On the Optimal Regularity Implied by the Assumptions of Geometry I: Connections on Tangent Bundles: Weak formulation of the RT-equations

 Now consider the Poisson equation \beq \Delta u = f. \eeq We say that a matrix valued $k$-form $u \in W^{1,p}(\Omega)$ solves \eqref{Poisson_eqn} weakly, if \beq \Delta u[\phi] = f(\phi), \eeq for any matrix valued $k$-form $\phi \in W^{1,p^*}_0(\Omega)$, where \beq \Delta u[\phi] \equiv - \langle d u, d\phi \rangle_{L^2} - \langle \delta u, \delta \phi \rangle_{L^2} \eeq and $f$ is a scalar valued linear functional on the space of matrix valued $k$-forms $\phi \in W^{1,p^*}_0(\Omega)$.
 To extend the notion of weak solutions of the Poisson equation \eqref{Poisson_eqn} to vector valued differential forms, simply use vector valued test $k$-forms $\phi \in W^{1,p^*}_0(\Omega)$ and the corresponding inner product \eqref{inner-product_L2_vec}, which suffices since the exterior derivative $d$ and the co-derivative $\delta$ act only on form-indices, but not on matrix or vector indices.

-The following lemma clarifies that the weak formulation of the Laplacian in \eqref{Laplacian_weak} for differential forms is identical to the standard weak form of the Laplacian (c.f., \cite{Evans,GilbargTrudinger}) taken component wise.
-By this it is clear that one can use standard theorems of elliptic regularity theory for the analysis in this paper, c.f.
+The following lemma clarifies that the weak formulation of the Laplacian in \eqref{Laplacian_weak} for differential forms is identical to the standard weak form of the Laplacian, taken component wise by restricting to single matrix component of the test functions (an orthogonal decomposition of the space of test functions with respect to the Hilbert-Schmidt inner product).
+As a consequence, it is possible to employ standard theorems of elliptic regularity theory for the analysis in this paper, c.f.
 Section \ref{Sec_Prelimiaries-elliptic}.

 \begin{Lemma} Let $u \in W^{1,p}(\Omega)$ be a matrix (or vector) valued $k$-form, then \beq \Delta u[\phi] = - \langle \nabla u, \nabla \phi \rangle_{L^2} , \eeq for any matrix (or vector) $k$-form $\phi \in W^{1,p^*}_0(\Omega)$, where $\Delta u[\phi]$ is the weak Laplacian defined in \eqref{Laplacian_weak}, $\nabla$ is the Euclidean gradient in $x$-coordinates taken on each component\footnote{So $\nabla$ is taken on each matrix, vector or differential form component separately, e.g., $\nabla u = (\nabla u)_{i_1...i_k} dx^{i_1} \wedge ... \wedge dx^{i_k}$ for $u = u_{i_1...i_k} dx^{i_1} \wedge ... \wedge dx^{i_k}$.}, and we set